Change management framework for organisational Insights

 Insights can be generated from various practices or assessments, like Lean Coffee, Force Field Analysis, or Retrospectives.
 Read more about these practices here.

 Generating Insights is not easy.
-People often need a structure, a process to follow.
-And therefore Jason Little suggests that using frameworks is helping people gain an input into a change plan.
+People often need a structure, and a process to follow.
+And therefore Jason Little suggests that using frameworks is helping people gain input into a change plan.

 Lean Change Management Frameworks